wjenh/pidp1-mods/Docs/UsingDCS2.md

 See the detailed description in the Channel Control Block description below.

 For rch and rcr, the action on an error depends upon if flexo mode is enabled.
-For no character ready or any error, the low 6 bits returned will be FLEX_NCHAR, 013.
+For flexo, for no character ready the low 6 bits returned will be FLEX_NCHAR, 013.
+For any error, the low 6 bits returned will be FLEX_ERR, 076.

 For 8-bit mode, if no character is available IO register bits 0 and 1 will both be 1 and the other bits unchanged.
 If any other error occurs, bit 0 will be set, bit 1 cleared, and the rest of the register set to the full